Zika Virus and Your Unborn Child

-The Zika virus is transmitted to humans primarily through the bite of an infected mosquito-Aedes species.
+The Zika virus is a single-stranded RNA virus of the Flaviviridae family, genus Flavivirus.
+The virus is transmitted to humans primarily through the bite of an infected mosquito-Aedes species.
 The mosquito is an aggressive daytime biter and feeds both indoors and outdoors near dwellings.
 Both humans and animals and human-to-vector-to-human transmission occur during outbreaks.

 1 in 5 people can be infected with Zika virus and will become ill the most common symptoms of Zika are: